They Were All Out of Step But Jim

-"They Were All Out of Step But Jim" is an American World War I war song.
-It rose to popularity in 1918 when released by Billy Murray, charting at #3 in the United States.
+"They Were All Out of Step But Jim" is an American World War I war song written by Irving Berlin.
+It rose to popularity in 1918 when released by Billy Murray, charting at No. 3 in the United States.

 Description

 The song depicts a mother and father of a soldier gloating to their friends after seeing their son marching.
 They declare their joy in the chorus, oblivious to the humor of the song's title:

 Did you see my little Jimmy marching with the soldiers up the avenue?

 There was Jimmy just as stiff as starch like his Daddy on the seventeenth of March.

 Did you notice all the lovely ladies casting their eyes on him?